strapi-community/plugin-redis/README.md

 Instead of reinventing the wheel every time you need to connect to Redis, the hope is to centralize the connections in a single plugin that all plugins can piggy back on.

-If interested please feel free to email the lead maintainer Derrick at: derrickmehaffy@gmail.com or ping `DMehaffy` on Discord.
+If interested please feel free to open up a GitHub issue/PR or ping `DMehaffy` on Discord.

+> [!NOTE]
-**Please Note**: This package is maintained collectively by the [strapi community organization](https://github.com/strapi-community).
+This package is maintained collectively by the [strapi community organization](https://github.com/strapi-community).
 While there may be a lead maintainer, they are not the sole maintainer of this code and this code does not belong to the lead maintainer.

 ## License